rymilton/unbinned_unfolding/README.md

 ===
 This repository contains the RooUnfoldOmnifold class that is an implementation of Omnifold using boosted decision trees (BDTs) within a fork of the RooUnfold framework.
 RooUnfold itself and associated details can be found in its [GitLab repository](https://gitlab.cern.ch/RooUnfold/RooUnfold).
 Thank you to Lydia Brenner and Vincent Croft of the RooUnfold team for providing guidance with making this implementation.

+**If using the software in this repository, please cite R. Milton, et al., "Tools for Unbinned Unfolding", JINST 20 P05034 (2025).**

 ### Prerequisites
 - [ROOT](https://root.cern/install/) (>= 6.10).
 This code has been tested with ROOT 6.32-6.36.